LIMITED EDITION BOOKS

 GARY COOPER ENDURING STYLE

-by G. Bruce Boyer and Maria Cooper Janis
+by G. Bruce Boyer & Maria Cooper Janis

 Design by Ruth Ansel